COGNITIVE BEHAVIORAL THERAPY (CBT)

 Hi, I’m Dr. Regina Lazarovich, PhD

-Clinical Psychologist specializing in OCD treatment in CA, FL, & NY
+Clinical Psychologist specializing in OCD treatment in California, New York, & Florida

 I can help you pursue your goals, maintain your relationships, and be more present in your life.

 To disrupt the OCD cycle, I use Cognitive Behavioral Therapy (CBT) approaches that have been scientifically shown to alleviate OCD.
-Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), and Inference-Based Cognitive Behavioral Therapy (I-CBT) can help you reclaim your life from OCD.
+Inference-Based Cognitive Behavioral Therapy (I-CBT), Exposure and Response Prevention (ERP), and Acceptance and Commitment Therapy (ACT) can help you reclaim your life from OCD.

 Inference-Based Cognitive-Behavior Therapy (I-CBT) is an evidence-based treatment for OCD.
 I-CBT can teach you about the obsessional reasoning tricks of the "OCD magician" so that you can avoid falling into the OCD trap.
-Through I-CBT, you can learn to regain trust in your senses and yourself.
+Through I-CBT, you can learn to regain trust in your senses and your real self.

 With Acceptance and Commitment Therapy (ACT), I can teach you to step back from your automatic thoughts and impulses.
 This will allow you to align your actions with authentic values instead of OCD’s demands.